panzerdp/dmitripavlutin.com/content/posts/133-react-unmounted-but-alive/index.md

 type: post
 ---

-The most common asynchonous side effects are performing fetch requests to load data from a remote server, as well as handle timers like `setTimeout()`, debounce or throttle functions.
+The common asynchonous side effects are: performing fetch requests to load data from a remote server, as well as handle timers like `setTimeout()`, debounce or throttle functions.

+Handling of the side-effects in React is a medium complexity task.
+However, time to time you might find some difficulties that are at the intersection of component lifecycle and the side effect lifecycle.

 ## 1. The effect is active after unmounting